-- TASB Legal Services' article Guns on School Property—Employees answers numerous questions about legal restrictions and written authorization for carrying firearms on school property.
+- TASB Legal Services' memo Firearms on School District Property answers numerous questions about restrictions on possession of firearms on school property and at school activities.

 - TASB Legal Services' Emergency Procedures for School Districts answers frequently asked questions about district operations during emergencies, including operating district facilities as emergency shelters, purchasing procedures, and payment and attendance of personnel.